LED bulbs use 75% less energy than incandescent bulbs — DOE

 The Green Roof is often COLDER than the ambient air temperature.
 This means your roof is actually acting as a cooling system for the neighborhood.

-Part 4: Structural and Forensic Reality
+Part 4: Structural and detailed Reality

 "If they are so good, why doesn't everyone have one?"